Applying for a passport or an identity card

 Normal processing time for a five year passport is 1-2 weeks.

 Passport can be collected from the Embassy in person or by a person authorised by the applicant.
 Collections within the Embassy's office hours.
 Upon request the passport can also be posted using a Royal Mail prepaid Special Delivery envelope provided by the applicant.
+The envelope must have the appropriate stamps (paid up to 100g).
+Kindly note that a printed postage sticker with a specific date is only valid for that day and is therefore not suitable for posting passports.

 Customer service of the Consular Section

 Passport and identity card related enquiries can be sent by email to [email protected].
 Please check the customer service times and contact details of the Consular Section here: Customer service of the Consular Section.
+(Opens New Window)